Hamza-Bouhelal/cypress-fs/README.md

 ### Note

-The types used are the same as the ones used each corresponding method by [fs](https://nodejs.org/api/fs.html) module.
+The types used are the same as the ones used by each corresponding method frpm the [fs](https://nodejs.org/api/fs.html) module.